106 had a surprise visitor today! We were able to learn and hang with Ms. Mostek’s pet bearded dragon, Popcorn!

 This activity challenges students to explore the transfer of heat energy in a fun and delicious way by popping popcorn!!!
 Popcorn is popped using conduction (Jiffy Pop), convection (air popcorn maker), and radiation (microwave popcorn). 🍿

-over 1 year ago, Ms. Pham
+about 2 years ago, Ms. Pham

 image of heat transfer demo